andaley/homesoon/project-diary.md

 - Euclidean distance isn't quite accurate; still returns results that are slightly out of bounds.
 Need to update equation.
 - Add signup & sign in form
 - switch form submission from GET to POST
-- Add nav bar to allow people to modify search

 - Allow registered users to save listings to their favorites
 - Give markers special colors according to distance
 - Add support for East Bay and Portland